ozanozbeker/r-setup/README.md

 </div>

-# r.snippets & rstudio_bindings.json
+## r.snippets

 RStudio lets you add custom snippets (pieces of code that can be quickly inserted, useful for repetitive code) and key bindings that can really help your code flow if you use them.
-For both files, I only added one thing, but they’ve really improved my coding experience.

 <div class="code-with-filename">